About Oral Pathology

 - White patches in the mouth

 If our surgeons finds anything suspicious during an oral exam, a biopsy can be performed to help identify any problems.
 With proper anesthesia, they will remove a small part of the suspicious area for closer examination.
 Using advanced tools and diagnostic equipment, Dr. Reddy and Dr. Phillips will determine if there is a problem.
-Once diagnosed, they will help the patient understand their condition and treatment options.
+Once diagnosed, they will help the patient understand his or her condition and treatment options.
 A treatment plan will be created based on the patient's needs.

 Dr. Reddy or Dr. Phillips will provide after-treatment and recovery instructions depending on the treatment received by the patient.
 Patients should continue to have regular dental exams and cleanings at their dentist to check for any signs of disease.
 Our surgeons will continue to help patients with any specific concerns or questions.
 A good home oral care routine, including brushing and flossing, will help decrease the risk of future problems.

 Plan Your Procedure

 Catch It Early

 Almost 50,000 Americans are diagnosed with last-stage oral cancer every year.
 Oral cancer and other diseases of the mouth need to be identified early to give you more treatment options and a better chance for a successful recovery.
 If you are at higher risk for oral cancer or have noticed any symptoms in the mouth, schedule an appointment with board-certified OMS's Dr. Reddy and Dr. Phillips at Garland Oral Surgery in North Texas for an exam and biopsy.